Description of the Template and Guide

 -

-A free meeting agenda template for developing a decision everyone can support.
-MS Word and online formats.
-Includes a 25-page detailed instruction guide.
+A free meeting agenda template for setting mindfulness-based guidelines for a sensitive discussion.
+Includes a 16-page detailed instruction guide.